El3ctricFX/worship/CODE_OF_CONDUCT.md

 # Code of Conduct

-Be respecful of others beliefs and just be a person.
+Be respecful of others beliefs and just be a good person.

 # Contributor Covenant Code of Conduct